 Anaemia may first be detected when a full blood count (FBC) is done during a health examination or as part of testing for other conditions.
 A FBC is often ordered as part of a yearly physical examination/check up.
 It is a routine test that counts the number and relative proportion of each of the different types of cells in your blood stream.
 It gives your doctor information about the size, shape and relative maturity of the blood cells present in your blood at that moment.

-Blood film and differential
+Blood film examination and differential - WBC

 If results of the FBC indicate anaemia, it may be followed up with an examination of a blood film or a differential.
 Results from these tests may give clues as to the cause.
 Several other tests may be run to help determine the cause of the anaemia and to guide treatment.
 See the individual discussions of the different types of anaemia for more on these.